Από το 2001, περισσότεροι από 2,500 φοιτητές, νέοι ερευνητές και επιστήμονες από όλο τον κόσμο, έχουν στηρίξει το έργο του Αρχιπελάγους στο Αιγαίο!

 - Working on the establishment of the first “fisheries co-managed area” in Greece.

-- Mapping Posidonia seagrass meadows with a combination of boat, kayak and drone-based surveys.
+- Mapping Posidonia seagrass meadows through a combination of boat and kayak surveys

 Coralligenous reefs are frequently referred to as the best kept secret of the Mediterranean.
 Because of the lack of awareness, they have been greatly overlooked in terms of conservation, partially due to the lack of efficient research on these habitats in the Aegean.
 In cooperation with UNEPMAP-RAC/SPA, we are confirming the location of coralligenous reefs based on a combination of data acquired from fishermen and boat-based surveys.
 By producing maps and putting pressure on the authorities, we strive to enforce EU legislation that bans trawling over reefs which causes their irreversible destruction.
 Our work includes: